 If you love carrot cake, you'll be crazy about Granny Tag's Prune Cake.
 It's moist, sweet, and has the perfect touch of spicy goodness.
 It's also topped with a yummy caramel glaze!

 Watching Granny make this dessert is one of my favorite memories.
-Making it again after all this time brought tears to my eyes, especially when I baked it in the exact same pan she used over 50 years ago.
+I've made it for holidays and special occasions ever since.
+But, photographing it brought tears to my eyes, especially when I baked it in the exact same pan she used over 50 years ago.

 Meet Granny Tag